 GoDaddy’s website builder is not the glossiest around, but it is nothing if not functional.
 Basic sites are in good hands.
-HostGator doesn’t have an in-house website builder; instead it’s integrated with SiteBuilder, which isn’t the best in the market.
+HostGator also has its own in-house website builder, called Gator.

 A major draw of GoDaddy is its free email scheme.
 On a basic shared hosting plan, GoDaddy throws in a year-long subscription to Microsoft Office 365 business email, which usually costs $60.

 HostGator vs GoDaddy – Features, Performance and Ease of Use: The Verdict